josdejong/mathjs/docs/getting_started.md

 ## Install

-Math.js can be installed using various package managers like [npm](https://npmjs.org/) and [bower](http://twitter.github.io/bower/), or by just downloading the library.
+Math.js can be installed using various package managers like [npm](https://npmjs.org/) and [bower](http://twitter.github.io/bower/), or by just downloading the library from the website: [http://mathjs.org/download.html](http://mathjs.org/download.html).

 To install via npm, run:

     npm install mathjs

-Other ways to install math.js and downloads are available on the website: [http://mathjs.org/download.html](http://mathjs.org/download.html).
+Other ways to install math.js are described on the [website](http://mathjs.org/download.html).

 ## Load